-'The Department's officials have a duty to ensure that intending applicants for refugee status are given every reasonable opportunity to file an application with the relevant Refugee Reception Office....'26
+'The Department's officials have a duty to ensure that intending applicants for refugee status are given every reasonable opportunity to file an application with the relevant Refugee Reception Office....'31

-We are of the opinion that barring application after only 5 days with exclusion does not afford the applicant a reasonable opportunity to apply.

-Currently Regulation 2 of the Refugee Regulations27 provides that:

-'(1) An application for asylum in terms of section 21 of the [Refugees Act 130 of 1998]

-- (a) must be lodged by the applicant in person at a designated Refugee Reception Office without delay; - 193
+- 2.43.
+We are of the opinion that barring application after only 5 days does not afford the applicant a reasonable opportunity to apply. - 2.44.
+Currently Regulation 2 of the Refugee Regulations provides that: - "(1) An application for asylum in terms of section 21 of the [Refugees Act 130 of 1998] - - (a) must be lodged by the applicant in person at a designated Refugee Reception Office without delay;

-(2) Any person who entered the Republic and is encountered in violation of the Aliens Control Act, who has not submitted an application pursuant to subregulation 2(1), but indicates an intention to apply for asylum shall be issued with an appropriate permit valid for 14 days within which they must approach a Refugee Reception Office to complete an asylum application.'
+- (2) Any person who entered the Republic and is encountered in violation of the Aliens Control Act, who has not submitted an application pursuant to sub-regulation 2(1), but indicates an intention to apply for asylum shall be issued with an appropriate permit valid for 14 days within which they must approach a Refugee Reception Office to complete an asylum application." - 2.45.
+In Bula and Others v Minister of Home Affairs and Ersumo v Minister of Home Affairs the SCA considered regulation 2.
+The result in both instances was